DroneBase/dji-log-parser/README.md

 - `--raw`: Export raw records instead of normalized frames
 - `--images image%d.jpeg`: Extract embedded images
 - `--thumbnails thumbnail%d.jpeg`: Extract thumbnails
-- `--csv`: Generate a CSV file of frames
+- `--csv frames.csv`: Generate a CSV file of frames
 - `--kml track.kml`: Generate a KML file of the flight track
 - `--geojson track.json`: Generate a GeoJSON file of the flight track
+- `--output out.json`: Write JSON output to one or more explicit output paths
+- `--overwrite`: Replace existing JSON output files

 Use `%d` in the images or thumbnails option to specify a sequence.